dombroks/Daily-Coding-Problems/README.md

 Once you clone or donwload the repository, you will find coding problems from interviews provided by big companies.

-Number of problems till now : 27 Problem(98 % of them are solved ).
+Number of problems till now : 27 Problem (98 % of solved problems ).

 ## Contributing